-11. Before arriving at El Paso, the Shreves and Barhams decided to take the Carlsbad Caverns trip.
-Tour tickets cost them \$9.75 each (which included fare to Caverns and back, lunch en route, admission to Caverns, elevator fee).
-This big red streamlined stage met them at the El Paso station.
+13. Next morning they boarded this big red streamlined stage for the trip to Carlsbad Caverns National Park.
+Tour tickets cost them \$9.75 each, which included stage fare to Caverns and back, lunch en route, admission to Caverns, elevator fee from Caverns to surface.

-13. Colonel Thomas Boles, genial Superintendent of Carlsbad Caverns National Park, showed them the entrance to the largest caverns ever discovered.
+15. Colonel Thomas Boles, genial Superintendent of Carlsbad Caverns National Park, showed them the entrance to the largest caverns ever discovered.
 Then they walked down the easy, zig zag trail, through everwidening rooms and passages to the Big Room, 750 feet beneath the surface.